rutherford-nj/www.rutherfordboronj.com/covid-information.md

 - [The Rutherford Public Library](https://www.rutherfordlibrary.org/)

-- The following Rutherford recreational areas and playgrounds: Kidspot, Katie’s Corner, Tryon Field, Wall Field and all public bathrooms.
+- ALL Rutherford recreational areas and playgrounds including Lincoln Park, Sunset Park, Memorial Park and Tamblyn Field and all other Borough Parks.

 **In addition the following events and meetings have been cancelled:**